twink1e/YarnApp/README.md

 ### Problem 4.4

 Set indestructible to have no color.

 Loop through every bubble to find the bubbles in the same row or the target color with lightning and star.

 Loop the neighbors only for bomb.

 Put the special bubble in the queue if they are bursted for the chain effect.

+The alternatives are to save the bubbles in the grid, or to save bubbles that are in the same row together, so I don't need to traverse all for lightning, but with non-snapping bubble this becomes complicated since they rows are not just grid rows anymore.
+Non-snapping bubbles can be part of 2 rows at the same time.
+This adds overhead when adding bubbles, not much better than my solution.
+And my solution is less bug-prone.

 ### Problem 7: Class Diagram
 ![digarm](https://github.com/cs3217/2018-ps5-twink1e/blob/master/class-diagram.png)
 I added the delegates instead of closure passing.
 All variables are sored in Config for easy reference.
+There are 3 main parts: level selector, level designer and game play.
+They all have their main view controller, which conforms to the respective delegate.
+They own the view models directly, while view models have a weak reference to them via delegates.

+For Game Play, the view model is `Game Enigne`, which has a `Physics Engine` to handle path computation and collision detection, and `Renderer` to handle animation and display.

+The difference between `GameBubble` and `Bubble` is that `GameBubble` is for game play.
+It stores the position and movement behavior of the bubble. `Bubble` is just for identification in the hexGrid with its row and col index and bubble color and power.

 ### Problem 8: Testing
+#### Black-box testing
-#### Test normal colored bubbles
+##### Test normal colored bubbles
 - When there is no path made up of bubbles connected to each other from certain bubbles to the ceiling (definition of unsupported bubbles), these bubbles fall off.
 Unsupported will only not fall off if they are made in the level designer.
 However, if any bubbles that are connected to them is removed, the falling will be triggered.

-#### Test special bubbles
+##### Test special bubbles
 1. Indestructable
   - It cannot be removed by shooting any number of any normal colored bubbles around it.
   - It falls off when becoming unsupported like normal bubbles.